straz/artificialtrust/_articles/assholes.md

 at dealing with.

 Our immune system works by identifying pathogens as *outsiders*.
 But cancer cells are not outsiders.
-Our cells are trusted, they all grow from other trusted cells in our bodies.
-Cancer cells thrive by displaying all the right proteins to avoid being recognized as enemies by our immune system.
+Cancer cells thrive by seeming trustworthy.
+They display all the right proteins to avoid being recognized as enemies by our immune system.

 Similarly, autoimmune diseases are not outsider attacks.
 The attackers are trusted members of our own immune system, mistakenly attacking